 How to Reach Jhanvi Yoga Ashram in Rishikesh

-Jhanvi Yoga Ashram is situated in Rishikesh and is conveniently accessible by road for private conveyance.
+Jhanvi Yoga Ashram in Rishikesh is situated in a place which is conveniently accessible by road for private conveyance.
 You will also have an ample availability of public transport like auto and e-rickshaw to reach the ashram.

 Nearest airport is Dehradun and train station are Haridwar and Rishikesh.
 You may reach the ashram by taking taxi from the airport and/or station.
 We are happy to book taxi on your behalf provided you reach out to us in advance to share your travel itenary.
 The taxi fare will be by the guest.